mppan821/homelab/README.md

 1. `terraform -chdir=infrastructure/terraform apply` to clone the template VMs and install Kubernetes with kubeadm.
 2. Copy the kubeconfig down (`scp -i id_ed25519 ubuntu@192.168.0.100:/etc/kubernetes/admin.conf kubeconfig`), replace the server IP if needed, run `chmod 600 kubeconfig`, and export `KUBECONFIG=$PWD/kubeconfig`.
 3. Verify access with `kubectl get pods -A` or `kubectl get nodes -o wide`.
-4. Update `apps/sample-nginx/overlays/staging/domain.env` with a hostname you control, then `kubectl apply -k apps/sample-nginx/overlays/staging/`.
-Reach it via `http://<node-ip>:30080` immediately or wait for DNS + TLS to validate through the Ingress.
-(A production overlay lives beside it for multi-namespace smoke testing.)
+4. Update the sample app hostnames in `apps/sample-nginx/overlays/{staging,production}/domain.env`, commit the change, and let Flux reconcile both environments.
+Once the `sample-nginx-*` Kustomizations report Ready, reach the staging service via `http://<node-ip>:30080` or wait for DNS + TLS through the Ingress.

 See `docs/bootstrap.md` for the full walkthrough and troubleshooting tips.